Emotional CPR

 2. P – Present.
 After calming yourself, use a second declaration to put yourself firm in the present moment Say out load, “I DECLARE, I AM here in the present moment.”
 Emotional Arrest is typically caused by extreme emotions generated by fear, etc. of past-oriented or future-oriented conditions.
 The past is gone and the future has not yet occurred.
 Become very aware of what you are experiencing with your five senses right now in the present moment.
 Focus on the sensations right now in your body starting at the top of your head and working down to the bottom of your feet without any judgment to determine what you are seeing, hearing, smelling, tasting, and touching.
 Then change your focus to determine what you are thinking about.
 Become aware what you are experiencing with your thoughts without judgment with your first sense, your Intuition.
 Your Intuition is your inner guidance system, that operates on a vibration of truth and love and helps you stay authentic and in integrity.
 Your Intuition emanates from the energy of a Higher Power and provides you with Divine guidance and Divine intelligence in the present moment and keeps you in the present moment.

 3. R – Relaxed.
 When you are 100% in the present moment, use a final declaration to relax yourself.
 Say out loud, “I DECLARE, I AM relaxed.”
 Relax your body first by focusing on slowly tightening and relaxing your muscle groups.
 Start with your head, neck and face muscles and work your way down your body to your toes.
 While you focus on each muscle group, lightly tense and hold for about 6 seconds and release the tension for about 15 seconds, then repeat.
-Then relax your mind.
+Then relax your mind and trust.
 Change your mental focus to a peaceful time or event you have previously experienced in your life.
 Focus on this peaceful time or event for at least 17 seconds.
 According to Ester Hicks, an inspirational speaker and Hay House author, a minimum of 17 seconds of pure thought about a thought is required to give a thought an energetic “ignition point” and activates a matching energetic vibration within you.
 Focusing your thoughts on that peaceful time or event for at least 17 seconds will return to you an energetic vibration of peace and leave you in a relaxed mental state as well.

 Applying Emotional CPR tecniques when your are facing an emotional arrest condition allow you to create a positive impact into your life.